MicrosoftDocs/fabric-docs/docs/data-warehouse/model-default-power-bi-dataset.md

 > [!TIP]
 > We recommend reviewing the objects enabled for BI and ensuring they have the correct logical relationships to ensure a smooth downstream reporting experience.

-## Using model view layouts

-During the session, users may create multiple tabs in the model view to depict say, data warehouse schemas or further assist with database design.
-Currently the model view layouts are only persisted in session.
-However the database changes are persisted.
-Users can use the auto-layout whenever a new tab is created to visually inspect the database design and understand the modeling.

 ## Create a measure

 A [measure](/power-bi/transform-model/desktop-measures) is a collection of standardized metrics.
 Similar to Power BI Desktop, the DAX editing experience in warehouse presents a rich editor complete with auto-complete for formulas (IntelliSense).
 The DAX editor enables you to easily develop measures right in warehouse, making it a more effective single source for business logic, semantics, and business critical calculations.

-1. To create a measure, select the table in the **Table Explorer** and select the **New Measure** button in the ribbon, as shown in the following image.
+1. To create a measure, select the **New Measure** button in the ribbon, as shown in the following image.

     :::image type="content" source="media\create-measure\table-explorer-ribbon.png" alt-text="Screenshot showing the table explorer and where the new measure button appears on the ribbon." lightbox="media\create-measure\table-explorer-ribbon.png":::